AMISO-MY/amiso-my.github.io/docs/_pages/ysec.md

 </div>

-# Introduction
+# IntroductionThe Youth STEM Experimental Camp (YSEC) is the first ever student-led, nation-wide experimental science camp hosted by AMISO.
-The Youth STEM Experimental Camp (YSEC) is the first ever student-led, nation-wide experimental science camp hosted by AMISO, in collaboration with DISTED College!
+The Youth STEM Experimental Camp (YSEC) is the first ever student-led, nation-wide experimental science camp hosted by AMISO!

 The camp aims to foster participants’ knowledge in the experimental aspects of STEM and introduce **high school and pre-university** participants to the practical aspects of the International Science Olympiads.
 In a world where science is used as a guiding light, it is crucial to also use science in the dark; to apply the scientific method in foreign scenarios and better understand the incricate world around us when not much else is understood!
 Covering **Biology, Chemistry, and Physics**, YSEC welcomes students to explore the world together!